charlesboudousquie/Portfolio/README.md

 This repository contains the 3d Game Editor I created to help with the development of our Junior Year custom engine game Lux Cymex.
 The repository also contains the actual game which is a 3D Light Combination Puzzle Survival Game.
+The game is centered around the player solving puzzles with different light cominations that can affect the physics and properties of objects.

 Features of the editor include:
   *Level Loading/Saving